-- Application Form contains:

-- Part A: administrative information about the participants (future coordinator, beneficiaries and affiliated entities) and the summarised budget for the project;
+- Application Form contains: - Part A: administrative information about the participants (future coordinator, beneficiaries and affiliated entities) and the summarised budget for the project;

-- Part B: Technical description of the project;
+Part B: Technical description of the project;

 - mandatory annexes and supporting documents (to be submitted):

 - Detailed budget table;

 - Co-financing statement form;

 - CVs;

 - Declaration of Honour.

 At proposal submission, you will have to confirm that you have the mandate to act for all applicants.
 Moreover, you will have to confirm that the information in the application is correct and complete and that the participants comply with the conditions for receiving EU funding (especially eligibility, financial and operational capacity, exclusion, etc).
+Before signing the grant, each beneficiary and affiliated entity will have to confirm this again by signing a declaration of honour (DoH).
 Proposals without full support will be rejected.